Table of Contents

 - Honey – Obviously, honey is a great product to harvest.
 You can use it at home, give it to family members and friends as gifts, and even sell it via a little roadside stand.
 I mean, who doesn’t love honey?

 - Beeswax – Honeybees produce a natural secretion we call beeswax.
 They use this wax as a building material for the honeycomb.
-You can harvest it from your hives and sell it to local candle makers.
+You can harvest it from your hives and sell it to local candle makers (or make your own candles).
 Larger, commercial beekeeping operations sell their beeswax to companies that make skincare products, furniture polish, etc.

 - Royal Jelly – Worker bees secrete a substance from their salivary glands known as royal jelly.
 This nutrient-rich substance is the primary food source for the queen.
 Royal jelly contains high concentrations of numerous B vitamins along with amino acids.
 It is also believed to be a very good antioxidant.
 It can be sold to companies that make natural health food products and dietary supplements.